 Metaplasia – one cell type is converted into another.
 Typically, it occurs when chronic damage to the tissue is succeeded by extensive regeneration.
 For instance, squamous metaplasia of the bronchi.

 Stem Cell Differentiation

 Stem cells are specialized cells that can undergo self-renewal and differentiate into mature somatic cells in vitro and in vivo.
-Stem cells are the cells which cannot be differentiated.
 They are found in embryos typically referred to as embryonic stem cells which can either be pluripotent or totipotent.
 Adult cells too are stem cells and are multipotent.

 Totipotent are those stem cells which can differentiate into every cell type in the body.
-Pluripotent are the stem cells which can be differentiated into most, not all cell types.
+Pluripotent are the stem cells which can be differentiated into most, but not all the cell types.
 These are found in the blastocysts in humans.
-While multipotent, are the stem cells found in adults which are capable of differentiating into restricted types of cells.
+While multipotent, are the stem cells found in adults, which are capable of differentiating into restricted types of cells.

 To sum it, adult cells are multipotent, while embryonic stem cells can either be pluripotent or totipotent.